unum-cloud/ucsb/README.md

 ### Slow Benchmarks for Fast Code

-Returning to the topic of definciencies in the original implementation, let's linger on the fact that is implemented in Java, while all performant Key-Value Stores are implemented in C and C++.
+Returning to the topic of deficiencies in the original implementation, let's linger on the fact that is implemented in Java, while all performant Key-Value Stores are implemented in C and C++.
 This means, that you would need some form of a “Foreign Function Interface” to interact with the KVS.
 This immediately adds unnecessary work for our CPU, but it’s a minor problem compared to rest.